 - Legal Account, this account shows when an account has been passed to solicitors.

 - Superannuation Account if you have a superannuation debt.

 - Finally, not economical to pursue account. i.e this is a hidden account of which you will need to speak to the ATO to obtain a balance.

 Any tax account can expose you to risk of ATO bankruptcy.
-Above all, if you hold an invoice from the ATO make note of the account.
-Since, it will indicate a single account & not all of your accounts with the ATO.
+Above all, if you hold an invoice from the ATO check the account name and number.
+Because it will indicate only a single account & not all of your accounts with the ATO.
 Consequently, obtain a complete understanding of your accounts by obtaining from:

 - Your accountant.

 - Request from the ATO.

 - Otherwise, obtain directly by logging into your ato tax portal.

 Furthermore, it is easy to be confused over an ATO statement.
 Hence, you could have three or more accounts and believe the debt listed on a statement is the entire tax debt amount.
 Importantly, the only way to obtain an accurate amount of tax debt owing is to obtain a tax portal statement.
 Finally, understanding your tax obligations and account balances can assist in avoiding an ATO bankruptcy.

 What helps prevent tax debt escalating to ATO Bankruptcies?